Particular/docs.particular.net/Content/NServiceBus/publish-subscribe-configuration.md

 In the 'Run' method, you see the creation of the event message.
 This can be as simple as instantiating the relevant class or using the bus object to instantiate messages defined as interfaces.
 Read more information on
 [whether to use interfaces or classes to represent messages](messages-as-interfaces.md) .

-Once the event message object has been created, the call to Bus.Publish(eventMessage); tells the bus object to have the given message sent to all subscribers who expressed interest in that type of message.
-As we saw in the walkthrough, if a subscriber is unavailable, their messages aren't lost they're stored until the subscriber comes back online.
+Once the event message object has been created, the call to `Bus.Publish(eventMessage);` tells the bus object to have the given message sent to all subscribers who expressed interest in that type of message.
+As we saw in the walk-through, if a subscriber is unavailable, their messages aren't lost they're stored until the subscriber comes back on-line.
 See the 'store and forward messaging' section of the
 [architectural principles](architectural-principles.md) of NServiceBus for more information.

 Security and authorizations
 ---------------------------

 You may not want to allow any endpoints to subscribe to a given publisher or event.
 NServiceBus provides a way for you to intervene in the subscription process and decide whether a given client should be allowed to subscribe to a given message.
-You can see this in the SubscriptionAuthorizer class in the Server project.
+You can see this in the `SubscriptionAuthorizer` class in the Server project.

-The class implements the IAuthorizeSubscriptions interface, which requires the AuthorizeSubscribe and AuthorizeUnsubscribe methods.
+The class implements the `IAuthorizeSubscriptions` interface, which requires the `AuthorizeSubscribe` and `AuthorizeUnsubscribe` methods.
 The implementation that comes in the sample doesn't do very much, returning true for both.
 In a real project, you may access some Access Control System, Active Directory, or maybe just a database to decide if the action should be allowed.

 Versioning subscriptions
 ------------------------